Bowfish/truffle-install-as-normal-user/README.md

 # Recommended way to install truffle on a Linux System
 I you're running Truffle on Linux or MacOS X, you should not install it with sudo, otherwise you might encounter some permission issues.
 It is recommended to install truffle as a normal user.
 The easiest and cleanest way to install nodejs is to use nvm.
 To do this you can follow the instructions below.

-## Remove all global packages which have been installed with sudo
+## Find all global packages which have been installed with sudo
+First we want to find out which packages have been installed with `sudo npm install -g`.
 Get a list of all installed packages:
 `$ sudo npm list -g --depth=0`
 ```